alijprof/CSM---Obol-DVT-Integration/README.md

-# Lido CSM - Obol DVT Integration
+# Lido CSM - Squad Staking Guide
-A walkthrough guide on how to integrate obol DVT into Lido's community staking module
+A walkthrough guide on how to start Squad Staking using Obol DVs in the Lido's community staking module.

 Here's a version of the integration guide formatted for easy copying and pasting into a GitHub repository: